What Does a Book Writing Coach Do? Author Book Coaching Services Explained

 No. There are plenty of book coaches online.
 Almost all book coaching is done online these days.

-What do book coaches do?
+What else do book coaches do?

-A book writing coach can help you
+As discussed earlier, a book writing coach can help you:

-hash out a concept, define your audience and goals, and outline your book
+• Hash out a concept, define your audience and goals, and outline your book

-select a title and plan the supporting elements of your book
+• Select a title and plan the supporting elements of your book

-develop a writing schedule and have someone to check in with about your progress and challenges
+• Develop a writing schedule and have someone to check in with about your progress and challenges

-test ideas, get strategies and tips
+• Test ideas, get strategies and tips

 ➡️Click here for an example of a book-writing coaching package.